As someone that has been in the game as long as I have it is rare to find a hosting company that provided the level of support they did.

 My advice is if you are a WP Engine customer – move your business away from them as quickly as possible.

-My experience with Traffic Planet Hosting has been awesome so far – hopefully they don’t follow WP Engines lead.
+My experience with WPXHosting has been awesome so far – hopefully they don’t follow WP Engines lead.

 The WPEngine team have published a couple of responses on their blog this week.